azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/OrgPolicyUpdate.md

 # AzSK v.3.11.0

-*	There is big change from release(3.11.0) related to migration of the DevOps Kit from AzureRM to the new Az-* PowerShell libraries
+*	The big change in this release is the migration of the DevOps Kit from AzureRM to the new Az-* PowerShell libraries
 > **Note:** If you are upgrading from version 3.10.0 or below, you need to follow the below steps
 > 1. Org-policy owner should download the latest AzSK module using the command: *"Install-Module AzSK -Scope CurrentUser -AllowClobber -Force
 "*.